Abgar V: Critical scholarship

 A number of contemporary scholars have suggested origins of the tradition of Abgar's conversion apart from historical record.
 Walter Bauer argued the legend was written without sources to reinforce group cohesiveness, orthodoxy, and apostolic succession against heretical schismatics.
 However, several distinct sources, known to have not been in contact with one another, claimed to have seen the letters in the archives, so his claim is suspect.

 Significant advances in scholarship on the topic have been made including Desreumaux's translation with commentary, M. Illert's collection of textual witnesses to the legend, and detailed studies of the ideology of the sources by Brock, Griffith and Mirkovic.
 The majority of scholars now claim the goal of the authors and editors of texts regarding the conversion of Abgar were not so much concerned with historical reconstruction of the Christianisation of Edessa as the relationships between church and state power, based on the political and ecclesiological ideas of Ephraem the Syrian.
 However, the origins of the story are still far from certain, although the stories as recorded seem to have been shaped by the controversies of the third century CE, especially as a response to Bardaisan.

 Letters of Abgar to Tiberius

-Letters between Abgar V and the Roman Emperor Tiberius are also recorded in history, by for instance the Armenian historian Movses Khorenatsi, scholars as Ilaria Ramelli have argued for the core of these being essentially authentic based on:

-This work seems to preserve very ancient material, such as the information on the friendship between Abgar, correctly called toparkhês of Edessa, and the prefect of Egypt, in my view probably A. Avillius Flaccus, who ruled Egypt AD 32 to 38—just the years of Vitellius’ mandate in the Near East and of the Abgar-Tiberius correspondence—and is well known to us thanks to Philo, In Flaccum, 1-3; 25; 40; 116; 158.
-He was one of the most intimate friends of Tiberius; he was born and grew up in Rome with Augustus’ nieces, obtained the government of Egypt, a direct possession of the emperor, and probably helped the good relationship between Abgar and Tiberius that is evident in their correspondence.
+Supposed letters exchanged by Abgar V and the Roman emperor Tiberius are quoted in the Teaching of Addai (4th–5th century), the History of Armenia of the Armenian historian Movses Khorenatsi (5th century or later; date disputed), and in abbreviated form in a Syriac Transitus Mariae.
+Historian Ilaria Ramelli argues for the possible historicity of this exchange.
+Ramelli cites the 10th-century the Byzantine Narratio attributed to Constantine VII, which attests to the friendship between Abgar and the prefect of Egypt, probably A. Avillius Flaccus, who was one of Tiberius' closest friends and, in her view, "probably helped the good relationship between Abgar and Tiberius that is evident in their correspondence."